 Price and Release Date

-The Asus M370 Mining Master is set to launch in North America sometime in Q3 2018.
+The Asus M370 Mining Master will launch in North America sometime in Q3 2018.
 The company is likely to reveal the specific release date next month at Computex 2018.
-The event takes place between June 5-9 in Taipei and Asus already confirmed that a custom mining rig featuring the motherboard will be present at the show.
+The event takes place between June 5-9 in Taipei.
+Asus already confirmed that a custom mining rig featuring the motherboard will be present at the show.

-The pricing is also being kept under wraps for now but the M370 will probably end up costing somewhere around $400, possibly a bit more.
-Building and maintaining a powerful mining rig isn’t exactly cheap so anything more than that will probably not be worth the investment.
+The pricing is also being kept under wraps for now.
+But you can expect the M370 to probably end up costing somewhere around $400, possibly a bit more.
+Building and maintaining a powerful mining rig isn’t exactly cheap.
+So anything more than that will probably not be worth the investment.

 I’m a classic jack-of-all-trades author who loves to write about most topics, though gaming has always been my strong suit.
 That said, I definitely won’t turn down the chance to cover some juicy news involving superhero movies, Stephen King novels or space travel.
 Or robots.
 Or space-traveling superhero robots disguised as Stephen King.